Adroiti/docs-for-code-review-tools/Pylint-empty-docstring.md

-Pattern: Empty docstring
+Pattern: Avoid empty docstrings

 Issue: -

 ## Description

 Used when a module, function, class or method has an empty docstring.
+Provide content for docstring or remove empty docstring to resolve this issue.

 Example of **incorrect** code: